Updated April 17, 2022

 I had breast cancer right after my heart transplant.
 Yes, you read that correctly: I had breast cancer 3 months after my heart transplant.
 I discovered it from a routine screening.
 While I lost both of my breasts due to a double mastectomy, I did get to keep my hair out of the deal, so there’s that.

 At 45 years old, I’ve been diagnosed with lung cancer.
 My prognosis is good, so don’t fret.
 It was discovered early from a routine screening.
-This is my THIRD separate cancer in my lifetime and the second time I’ve gone bald.
+This is my THIRD separate cancer in my lifetime and the second time I’ve gone bald or near bald, you tell me.

 Why all this cancer in my life, you might ask?
 It’s because G-d has a sense of humor.
 Sigh, I don’t know why I have fought so many cancers (and a friggin’ heart transplant).
 No rest for the weary.
 Well, I do know why I’ve had three cancers.
 Simply put, my cancers are the result of genetics; late effects from my first round of chemo and radiation; and, because my anti-rejection medication is known to cause cancer.
 So basically, I’m the perfect storm of cancers.
 Luckily, I’m a badass warrior whom perseveres and overcomes (with a few tears along the way).